qir-alliance/pyqir/examples/jit/README.md

-# Examples: pyqir_jit
+# Examples: pyqir-jit

-The `pyqir_jit` package provides an easy way to execute generated QIR for the purpose of
+The `pyqir-jit` package provides an easy way to execute generated QIR for the purpose of

 1. easily testing and experimenting with QIR code